Car Buyers' Guide: Five top selling cars of 2016

 In 2016 the Ranger received a new face with input from Ford Australia engineers.
 The transformation went deeper than the skin and included new features previously only expected in passenger cars, making the Ranger more appealing to a wider audience.

-The entry XL model comes equipped with reversing camera and sensors, moving to the top of the line Wildtrack Ranger, one the of class leaders in ute appointment with adaptive cruise control, lane keeping system and forward collision alert.
+The entry XL model comes equipped with reversing camera and sensors, moving to the top of the line Wildtrack Ranger, one of the class leaders in ute appointment with adaptive cruise control, lane keeping system and forward collision alert.

 Inside you’ll find soft touch materials, dual zone climate control, an 8-inch touch screen, Ford’s Sync3 infotainment system, satellite navigation, adaptive cruise control and enough sensors to successfully park in a congested city.